preciofishbone/OmniaDocsG2/setup/processmanagement/processdirectory/index.rst

 ===========================================

 1. Create a new page in a publishing app where you want the Process Directory to be located.
-2. Create a Page Type called Process and add all relavant process blocks to the page and the property Process.
-Note!
-Make sure to "Exclude current node" on the Breadcrumb block.
+2. Create a Page Type called Process and add all relevant process blocks to the page and the property Process.

+**Note!** Make sure to "Exclude current node" on the Breadcrumb block.

 .. image:: setup-process-pagetype.png